banaminion55/Electrical-Outages-Analysis/README.md

 # Power Outages Analysis and Modeling

+### Project for DSC 80 at UCSD

+### Name: Noah Golder

 ## Introduction and Question Identification

 The power outages dataset contains data from the major outages in the United States from January 2000 to July 2016, including features such as weather information and characteristics about the states and people affected by the outages.
+There are a total of 1534 outages reported in the dataset.

 #### Central Question: